Using the H5P Interactive Video Tool

 Note: Poster images will not work for YouTube videos, and may not work well in combination with a description (above).

-After all of this information has been added, we're ready to move on to adding our interactions and making the video come to life.
+After all of this information has been added, you are ready to move on to adding interactions and making the video come to life.

 Interactive videos in H5P can contain text, images, navigation buttons, questions, and much more.
 You can choose to pause the video when an interaction appears, skip to another point (timecode) in the video depending on a question's answer, or have buttons that are optional and pop up with extra information while the video is playing, with no interruption to the video.